dcavanau/build-an-integration-application-using-ibm-cloud-pak-for-integration/README.md

 You can see the REST operation, the base URL and you can even download the OpenAPI (also called swagger) document.

 We can test this if we wish!
 (It’s not compulsory…).
-Use the same curl scripts that we used for designer, but change the URL to point to the REST API Base URL given in the UI.
+Use the same curl scripts that we used for designer but change the URL to point to the REST API Base URL given in the UI.
 At this point though, our integration will fail as it has no credentials….

 (Not that you’ll need to make sure you have the /CarRepairClaim at the end of the URL).